 Market risk is defined as the risk Garanti Bank faces due to fluctuations in market prices in relation to the positions it maintains on or off its balance sheet for trading purposes, and is calculated daily using the VaR model.
-Value-at-Risk is a measure of the maximum expected loss in market value of a portfolio of certain maturity as a result of market price fluctuations, at a certain confidence interval and with a certain probability.
+Value-at-Risk is a measure of the maximum expected loss in the market value of a portfolio of a certain maturity as a result of market price fluctuations, at a certain confidence interval and a certain probability.
 VaR is calculated using historical simulation method and one-year historical data at 99% confidence interval.
 Regular backtesting is conducted to measure the reliability of the VaR model.
+The model is subjected to validation on an annual basis.
 VaR limits are determined in accordance with the capital allocation approved by the Board of Directors and dynamically updated depending on changes in the Bank's shareholders' equity.
 These limits are monitored and reported daily by the Risk Management Department.
-VaR stood at TL 47 million by the end of 2013 and its average value for 2013 was TL 77.1 million.
-Compared to 2012 contraction in the trading portfolio subject to VaR in conjunction with the changed classification of the bonds portfolio within banking and trading book led the impact of the volatility in market prices, observed particularly in May and June, to be limited.
+VaR stood at TL 47 million by the end of 2014 and its average value for 2014 was TL 44 million.
+There was no significant change in VaR when compared to 2013.
+While the expanded trading portfolio played a part in the rise in the VaR trend observed in September, VaR dropped down to the level of he annual average as a result of the changed balance of FX position and derivatives portfolio.
 VaR does not constitute an important risk for the Bank in view of the amount of Garanti Bank's shareholders' equity.
-In order to identify risks that might arise from major market volatilities, regular stress tests and scenario analyses are conducted using the VaR model.
+In order to identify the risks that might arise from major market volatilities, regular stress tests and scenario analyses are conducted using the VaR model.